 St George’s University Hospitals NHS Foundation Trust has partnered with Cricket Green School and Action on Disability to give young adults with learning difficulties the chance to gain valuable work experience, in a programme called Project SEARCH.
-Project SEARCH is an international training programme aimed at supporting young people with learning difficulties into paid employment, running at 30+ sites across the UK.
+Project SEARCH is an international training programme aimed at supporting young people with learning disabilities into paid employment, running at 30+ sites across the UK.

 What is it all about?

-The Project SEARCH programme is a nine month long training and employment opportunity for adults aged 18-24 with a learning difficulty, which takes place entirely at the St George’s Hospital site.
-Project SEARCH provides real life work experience combined with training in employability and independent living skills, as well as formulating a CV, to help young people with learning difficulties to make successful transitions from school to productive adult life.
+The Project SEARCH programme is a nine month long training and employment opportunity for adults aged 18-24 with a learning disability, which takes place entirely at the St George’s Hospital site.
+Project SEARCH provides real life work experience combined with training in employability and independent living skills, as well as formulating a CV, to help young people with learning difficulties to make successful transitions from s chool to productive adult life.
 The goal for each student is competitive employment somewhere in the community using the skills they have acquired at St George’s.

 What happens after Project SEARCH?

-The trainees have showed that people with learning difficulties can be as productive, highly skilled and reliable as any other working member of staff.
+The trainees have shown that people with learning difficulties can be as productive, highly skilled and reliable as any other working member of staff.
 They will be fully supported into employment in the future, as the project can provide employers with all the support they need as trainees start work, which might involve a job coach as they start in their new position.

 If you would like to hear more about Project SEARCH and how you could support us, please contact:

-Catherine Pymm, Employment Advisor/Job Coach with Action on Disability, 07824959798, Catherine.Pymm@actionondisability.org.uk.
+Catherine Kiernan, Job Coach with Action on Disability, Catherine.Kiernan@actionondisability.org.uk.

 To see our video please click: https://www.youtube.com/watch?v=_MPw_gkpZi4